ton-community/ton-docs/docs/develop/dapps/asset-processing/README.md

 - Native token, which is special kind of assets that can be attached to any message on the network.
 But these asset is currently not in use since the functionality for issuing new native tokens is closed.

 ## Interaction with TON blockchain
 Basic operations on TON Blockchain can be carried out via TonLib.
 It is a shared library which can be compiled along with a TON node and expose APIs for interaction with the blockchain via so-called lite servers (servers for lite clients).
 TonLib follows a trustless approach by checking proofs for all incoming data; thus, there is no necessity for a trusted data provider.
 Methods available to TonLib are listed [in the TL scheme](https://github.com/ton-blockchain/ton/blob/master/tl/generate/scheme/tonlib_api.tl#L234).
-They can be used either as a shared library via wrappers like [pyTON](https://github.com/EmelyanenkoK/pyTON) or [tonlib-go](https://github.com/mercuryoio/tonlib-go/tree/master/v2) (technically those are the wrappers for `tonlibjson`) or through `tonlib-cli`.
+They can be used either as a shared library via [wrappers](/develop/dapps/asset-processing/#repositories).

 ## Wallet smart contract